PX4/PX4-user_guide/en/advanced_config/esc_calibration.md

 ## Preconditions

-You must be able to (un)power ESCs and flight controller independently.
+The calibration sequence requires that you are able keep the flight controller powered while power-cyling the ESCs.

+The recommended way to do this is to separately power the flight controller via USB, and connect/disconnect the battery to power the ESCs when needed.

-If the flight controller is powered through USB and there is a power module the procedure can detect battery connection.
+If the battery is connected via a power module the calibration procedure can detect the battery connection and use it to drive the calibration sequence.
-If battery power can't be detected e.g. because there's no power module then the calibration sequence is still performed based on timeouts.
+If battery power can't be detected the calibration sequence is performed based on timeouts.

 ## Steps